Nehdajaleel/COVID-Detection-System/README.md

 📄 The WHO COVID dataset is large and may not preview in GitHub, but it is included in the repository and used directly by the Streamlit app.

+## 🗒️ Notebooks

+The training and data analysis process is documented in the `notebooks/` folder.

 ---
 📦 **Note:** The model file (`covid_xray_model.keras`) is too large for GitHub.